 - “Find the middle ground” order - believe it or not, this is a better option.
-It relies on compromise and none of the confronting parties is really happy with it.
-Problem occurs, however, when you and your team have to reevaluate the project and figure out what the middle ground is;
+It relies on compromise, and none of the confronting parties is really happy with it.
+The problem occurs, however, when you and your team have to reevaluate the project and figure out what the middle ground is;

 Bottom line is: it is much simpler (as well as cost-effective) to argue until all stakeholders agree than to work double time to satisfy everyone's ego.

 11th-hour feedback - Keeping your client in the dark is not a good idea.
 And while status reports are one way of getting them involved, enabling them all-access to the project will ensure you get timely feedback.
-However, there WILL be times when client feedback is WAAAAAY overdue (for whatever the reason), and during those times (and according to Murphy’s law) you can bet that they will request some radical changes.
+However, there WILL be times when client feedback is WAY overdue (for whatever the reason), and during those times you can bet that they will request some radical changes.
 Hello, scope creep.

 Gold plating - The intentional addition of extra features or functions that were not included in the original project scope.
 There are several reasons why project managers or team members opt for gold plating: